-Manual air recirculation mode
+Manual air recirculating mode

-The manual air recirculation mode is operated with the \ll button.
+The manual air recirculating mode is operated with the \$\sigma\sigma\sigma\text{ button.}

 The exchange of fresh air is reduced in air recirculation mode.
 In operation without cooling the air humidity increases, so the windows may mist up.
 The quality of the passenger compartment air deteriorates, which may cause the vehicle occupants to feel drowsy.